Mathematics Education (K–12) Certificate

 Prerequisite(s): CURR 703.

-CURR 707 Secondary Mathematics Teaching and Learning 3 Credits
+CURR 707 Inclusive Methods for Teaching Mathematics 3 Credits

 CURR 770 Clinical Experience and Seminar in Teaching 9 Credits